Read more about

 National parks are the designated and protected areas of natural beauty and are major tourist attractions to recreation enthusiasts.
-Currently, the Republic of Ireland has six national parks and anticipates create two more national parks in Northern Ireland.
+Currently, the Republic of Ireland has six national parks.
 The first park created in Ireland is Killarney found in Kerry county in 1932, and since then five more national parks have been created and the most recent ones being Ballycroy in Mayo county.
-The smallest national park in Ireland is the Burren national Park located in the Claire County and has an area of 5.79 square miles.
+The smallest national park in Ireland is the Burren National Park located in Claire County and has an area of 5.79 square miles.

 The Wicklow Mountains National Park is an Irish protected area located in the Wicklow Mountains.
 The park stretches over an area of 79 square miles in the Wicklow County and small areas of Dublin County.
 The park consists of a variety of attractions visited by both local and international tourists together with history enthusiasts.
 The proposal for the park had been previously suggested for some years, but the establishment of the park was declared by Charles Haughey in 1988 at Glendalough but officially opened in 1991.
 Wicklow Mountains National Park is managed by the National Parks and Wildlife Service.
 There are different flora varieties found in the park such as bluebells, woodruff, polypody fern, wood sorrel, and tree species such as the hazel mountain ash holly.
 Protected animal species of the park include rare otters, ten bat species and nine threatened bird species such as the whooper swan, hence harrier, and peregrine falcon.